 “The Jim Jim’ is a small mountain, elevation 750m, just near the famous Hanging Rock in the Macedon Ranges Wine Region of Victoria.
 It is cold by world viticultural standards, producing wines that have a lot in common with the cooler regions of France and New Zealand and bearing little similarity to those of the warmer parts of Australia where this variety is often grown.

-The 2017 vintage was cooler and a little wetter than average.
-This means that the wine has a beautiful elegance to it, with floral notes to the wine, underpinned by wonderful structure and tannins.
+The 2018 vintage was warmer and dryer than average.
+This means that the wine has a richness and length to it, underpinned by wonderful structure and tannins.
 The wine was fermented in open fermenters, pigaged (plunged with feet) twice a day and then spent 12 months in a mixture of new and old French oak.

 Colour: Crimson- purple in colour with a light plum hue.

-Nose: A mixture of lifted floral aromas with a hint of red berries and cedar.
+Nose: A mixture of lifted floral aromas with an abundance of red berries and a hint of cedar.

 Palate: The wine shows layers of complexity.
-It shows elegance on the pallet with floral notes and berry undertones, mixed with a structural, mouth filling element.
+It's opulent on the pallet with floral notes and berry undertones, mixed with a structural, mouth filling element.
 The supple, silky tannins and texture from the whole bunch ferment make this wine very varietal and complex.
 This wine will age well.